bogrobotten/fetch/README.md

 ```

 **Note:** If you define more than one `after_fetch` callback, they are run in
-*reverse* order of which they were defined.
+the *reverse* order of which they were defined.

 ### Adding defaults to your requests